adrhill/iclr2025-sparse-autodiff/assets/img/2025-04-28-sparse-autodiff/poster.typ

     // First column
     #column-box(heading: [#capsify("Recap:") Automatic Differentiation (AD)])[
       The use of AD in deep learning is ubiquitous:
-      Instead having to compute gradients and Jacobians by hand, AD automatically computes them for given PyTorch, JAX or Julia code.
+      Instead of having to compute gradients and Jacobians by hand, AD automatically computes them given PyTorch, JAX or Julia code.

       *Matrix-free Jacobian operators* (dashed) lie at the core of AD.
       While we illustrate them as matrices to provide intuition, they are best thought of as *black-box functions* with unknown structure.\